chrisfsmith/lotto/README.markdown

-# Grails: Lucky Lotto application
+# Grails: Lucky Lotto Application

-This is the sample application.
+This is a sample application.